-As a Social Change in Philanthropy Fellow in the Program department, Chris Ellis conducts research on policy issues to inform the Foundation’s efforts to reform systems that create barriers to individuals exiting poverty.
-He participates in designing and refining 100 Percent Pittsburgh initiatives such as our Juvenile Justice and Single Women Raising Children projects.
+In December 2020 Chris Ellis was named program officer for healthy children & adults.
+Before that, he was the social change in philanthropy fellow in the Program department where he conducted research on policy issues to inform the Foundation’s efforts to reform systems that create barriers to individuals exiting poverty.
+He participates in designing and refining initiatives such as our Juvenile Justice and Single Women Raising Children projects.
 He also responds to applications for funding across our various grant-making portfolios.

 Chris is a member of the inaugural cohort of The Pittsburgh Foundation’s New Philanthropic Leaders program, which launched last year and awarded funding to organizations serving single women raising children.